Flagship Titles

 Funding VisiCalc

 When Jennings merged Micro-Ware with Personal Software in 1978, he deferred his Microchess royalties to help fund a new project Dan Bricklin and Bob Frankston were developing: VisiCalc.
-VisiCalc was the first spreadsheet application, the software that convinced corporations to buy Apple IIs by the thousands, and by many accounts the first “killer app.”
+VisiCalc was the first spreadsheet application, the software that convinced corporations to buy Apple IIs by the thousands, and by most accounts the first true “killer app.”
 Jennings’s willingness to defer his royalties made VisiCalc’s development possible.

 Videos